-The benefits of looking across many cancer genomes
+The benefits of looking across many cancer genomes: A perspective

-Cancer is not a single entity, but rather, it is more than one hundred complex and distinct diseases, with most cancer types demanding a unique treatment strategy.
-This understanding led, in part, to the launch of The Cancer Genome Atlas (TCGA), a joint venture supported by the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI), both part of NIH.
+For much of the 20th century cancer had been thought of as not a single entity, but rather as more than 100 complex and distinct diseases, with most individual cancer types demanding unique treatment strategies.
+The need for a more modern, comprehensive understanding led, in part, to the launch in 2006 of The Cancer Genome Atlas (TCGA), a joint venture supported by the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI), both part of NIH.

 In addition, data from TCGA’s analyses show that most cancer types possess a great number of mutations that occur at a low frequency.
 The collection of mutations has been termed the “long tail” because in a graph of the frequency of specific changes, they represent a lengthy but low section of the chart.
-The long tail and the shared inter-tumor molecular patterns are the first suggestions that a cross tumor analysis may yield clinically meaningful new findings.
-Researchers found that, across samples from hundreds of patients, tumors from different organs could be similar, while cancer samples from the same organ could be noticeably different.
+Scientists have found that some of these mutations are shared by sets of tumor types.
+The long tail and the shared inter-tumor molecular patterns are the first suggestions that a cross-tumor analysis may yield clinically meaningful new findings.

-With such similarities increasingly apparent, TCGA researchers developed a formal project for a cross tumor analysis, called Pan-Cancer.
-Its goal was to assemble TCGA’s wealth of data across tumor types, analyze and interpret those data, and finally, make both the analyses and the data freely available.
-The group, led by Josh Stuart, Ph.D., University of California Santa Cruz, decided to analyze 12 cancer types based upon numbers of samples and comprehensiveness of the data.
+With such similarities increasingly apparent, TCGA researchers developed a formal project for a cross-tumor analysis, called the Pan-Cancer project.
+Its goal was to assemble TCGA’s wealth of data across tumor types, analyze and interpret those data, and finally, make both the analyses and the data available.
+The group, led by Joshua M. Stuart, Ph.D., University of California Santa Cruz, analyzed 12 cancer types, whose selection was based upon numbers of samples available and comprehensiveness of the data as of 2012.
 The 12 types were glioblastoma multiforme, acute myeloid leukemia, lung squamous cell carcinoma, lung adenocarcinoma, colon and rectal adenocarcinomas, head and neck squamous cell carcinoma and ovarian, breast, clear cell kidney, endometrial and bladder cancers.
-Because of the breadth and depth of TCGA data, the Pan-Cancer group believed the analysis would have great statistical power to detect genomic changes across the cancers, and find changes specific to each organ-of-origin as well as molecular commonalities across tumor types.
+Because of the breadth and depth of TCGA data, the Pan-Cancer group believed the analysis would have statistical power to detect genomic changes across the cancers, find changes specific to each organ-of-origin, and identify molecular commonalities across tumor types.

-This new perspective of analyzing cancers according to their genomic profiles may signal a shift from organizing cancer by organ of origin.
+This new perspective of analyzing cancers according to their genomic profiles signals a shift away from organizing cancer by organ of origin.
 Many clinicians are beginning to imagine a future where cancers are described by their mutations, such as an ERBB2 amplified tumor or a PI3K-pathway mutant carcinoma.
-As Stuart wrote in the Nature Genetics perspective article which accompanied two of the group of Pan-Cancer research papers, “Only time will tell whether the integration of molecular characteristics with data on histology, organ site and metastatic location will contribute to an improvement in patient outcomes.
+As Dr. Stuart wrote in the Nature Genetics perspective article, which accompanied two of the group of Pan-Cancer research papers, “Only time will tell whether the integration of molecular characteristics with data on histology, organ site and metastatic location will contribute to an improvement in patient outcomes.
 But the balance is shifting in this direction.”

-Two research papers published in Nature Genetics as part of the first round of Pan-Cancer papers also point to the growing focus on profiling tumors.
+Two research papers published in Nature Genetics as part of the first round of Pan-Cancer papers point to the benefits from this type of cross-cancer analysis.
 In one paper, researchers at Memorial Sloan-Kettering Cancer Center, New York, analyzed data on more than 3,000 tumor samples from 12 cancer types from TCGA, and determined that a limited number of genetic alterations are responsible for most cancer subtypes.
-These alterations, no matter what tissue they originated in, fall into two general categories of “oncogenic” signatures: genetic mutations and copy number changes, with many smaller subclasses.
+These alterations, no matter what tissue they originated in, fall into two general categories of “oncogenic” signatures: genetic mutations and copy number changes (changes in the number of copies of genes in a cell), with many smaller subclasses.
 The scientists hope that these results will eventually help to tailor treatment strategies to subsets of patients, resulting in clinical trials based on matching individual patients whose tumors have been profiled – and oncogenic signatures identified and classified – with a corresponding drug or combination of therapies.

-The second study, also appearing in Nature Genetics, examined patterns of changes in the number of gene copies in cells, one of the most common types of mutations that lead to cancer.
-Investigators at The Broad Institute, Cambridge, Mass., and Dana-Farber Cancer Institute, Boston, compiled a database of gene copy number changes across genes in 5,000 tumors and 12 cancer types.
+The second study examined patterns of changes in the number of gene copies in cells, one of the most common types of mutations that lead to cancer.
+Investigators at The Broad Institute, Cambridge, Mass., and Dana-Farber Cancer Institute, Boston, and elsewhere, compiled a database of gene copy number changes across genes in 5,000 tumors and 12 cancer types.
 They used this database to identify 140 regions where these mutations tend to occur most often, pointing to genes in these regions that are likely to contribute to cancer formation.
 The scientists showed that the patterns of mutations can provide clues as to how these genes contribute to cancer.
-These findings clarify how cancers develop and identify genes that are particularly important in cancer initiation, and which may serve as effective therapeutic targets.
+These findings clarify how cancers develop, identify genes that are particularly important in cancer initiation and may serve as effective therapeutic targets.

-The Pan-Cancer project also brings up a number of directions for the future of cross-tumor analysis, several of which are highlighted in Stuart’s commentary article.
-These may include integrating data sources to increase the power of genomic analyses, using molecular profiles to categorize cancers for making treatment decisions , figuring out if “predictive signatures” derived from genes transcend tissue types, and whether or not comprehensive protein analyses using tools such as mass spectrometry can extend the power of genomic analyses from TCGA.
+The Pan-Cancer project also suggests directions for the future of cross-tumor analysis, several of which are highlighted in Dr. Stuart’s commentary article.
+These may include integrating data sources to increase the power of genomic analyses, using molecular profiles to categorize cancers for making treatment decisions, figuring out if “predictive signatures” derived from genes transcend tissue types and determining whether or not comprehensive protein analyses using tools such as mass spectrometry can extend the power of genomic analyses from TCGA.